DVDBZN/ColorMixer/README.md

 - Mix two RGB value colors into one
 - Lock mixed color to see what other two colors mix it

-Competencies: C#, Windows Forms, Windows application, UI, exception handling, software/update deployment/publishing, AWS (S3)
+Competencies: C#, Windows Forms, Windows application, UI, exception handling, software/update deployment/publishing, graphic design, AWS (S3)